shrutibasutkar/Masters-Project/README.md

 # Masters-Project : Indoor Localization

 This is research Project on Indoor Localization using Federated Learning.
-This repository is to provide building block for the research.
+This repository is to provide building block for further implementation.

 ## Settin up

-- install Android Studio
+- Install Android Studio
 - Clone or Download project
-- open project from Android Studio
+- Open project from Android Studio

-## Test the Application
+## Application Testing